 Under the FIEA, a foreign or domestic company offering shares, stock options and certain other types of securities designated by FIEA to persons in Japan is required to file a registration statement with the local regulator regarding the offering and deliver a prospectus to each offeree.
-Thus, stock options are subject to these registration and prospectus requirements when a company offers stock options to its employees and executives in Japan.
+Thus, these registration and prospectus requirements are required when a company offers stock options or restricted stocks to its employees and executives, or shares to the trust with respect to stock compensation using a trust in Japan.

-The FIEA also provides several exemptions for the requirements.
+However, the FIEA also provides several exemptions for the requirements.
 The exemptions need to be considered mainly in connection with companies whose shares are not listed in Japan, because once the company files a registration statement, it is thereafter required to comply with periodic disclosure and reporting requirements under the FIEA.
 For companies whose shares are listed in Japan, since they are already subject to periodic disclosure and reporting requirements under the FIEA, there is less need to consider the exemptions than for non-listed companies.

-The following is an outline of the three types of exemptions for registration statements that are typically examined when a company is considering offering stock options to employees and executives.
+The following is an outline of the three types of exemptions for registration statements that are typically examined.